canonical/juju-verify/CONTRIBUTING.md

 ## Python version

-This tool has been supported since Pythone version 3.6.
+This tool has been supported since Python version 3.6.

 ## Code of conduct